Gospel of Mark: Setting

-The Gospel of Mark was written in Greek, for a gentile audience, and probably in Rome, although Galilee, Antioch (third-largest city in the Roman Empire, located in northern Syria), and southern Syria have also been suggested.
+The Gospel of Mark was written in Greek for a primarily non-Jewish audience, probably in Rome—although Galilee, Antioch (the third-largest city in the Roman Empire, located in northern Syria), and southern Syria have also been suggested.
 Theologian and former Archbishop of Canterbury Rowan Williams proposed that Libya was a possible setting, as it was the location of Cyrene and there is a long-held Arabic tradition of Mark's residence there.

-The consensus among modern scholars is that the gospels are a subset of the ancient genre of bios (ancient biography).
-Ancient biographies were concerned with providing examples for readers to emulate while preserving and promoting the subject's reputation and memory, and also included morals and rhetoric in their works.
-Like all the synoptic gospels, the purpose of writing was to strengthen the faith of those who already believed, as opposed to serving as a tractate for missionary conversion.
-Christian churches were small communities of believers, often based on households (an autocratic patriarch plus extended family, slaves, freedmen, and other clients), and the evangelists often wrote on two levels: one the "historical" presentation of the story of Jesus, the other dealing with the concerns of the author's own day.
-Thus the proclamation of Jesus in Mark 1:14 and the following verses, for example, mixes the terms Jesus would have used as a 1st-century Jew ("kingdom of God") and those of the early church ("believe", "gospel").
+The consensus among modern scholars is that the Gospels are a subset of the genre of bios (ancient biography).
+Ancient biographies were typically written shortly after the subject's death and included substantial historical material.
+They aimed to provide readers with examples to emulate, to preserve and promote the subject's reputation and memory, and to convey moral and rhetorical content.
+The gospels were written to strengthen the faith of those who already believed, rather than as tracts for missionary conversion.
+Christian churches were small communities of believers, often based on households (an autocratic patriarch with his extended family, slaves, freedmen, and other clients).
+Aune argues that the evangelists wrote on two levels: a "historical" presentation of Jesus and a layer addressing the concerns of the author's own day; other scholars have challenged two-level readings of the fourth gospel.

 Christianity began within Judaism, with a Christian "church" (ἐκκλησία, ekklesia, meaning 'assembly') that arose shortly after Jesus's death when some of his followers claimed to have witnessed him risen from the dead.
-From the outset, Christians depended heavily on Jewish literature, supporting their convictions through the Jewish scriptures.
+Christians depended heavily on Jewish literature, supporting their convictions through the Jewish scriptures.
 Those convictions involved a nucleus of key concepts: the messiah, the son of God and the son of man, the suffering servant, the Day of the Lord, and the kingdom of God.
-Uniting these ideas was the common thread of apocalyptic expectation: Both Jews and Christians believed that the end of history was at hand, that God would very soon come to punish their enemies and establish his own rule, and that they were at the centre of his plans.
-Christians read the Jewish scripture as a figure or type of Jesus Christ, so that the goal of Christian literature became an experience of the living Christ.
-The new movement spread around the eastern Mediterranean and to Rome and further west, and assumed a distinct identity, although the groups within it remained extremely diverse.
+These ideas were linked by apocalyptic expectation: Jews and Christians alike believed that God would punish their enemies, establish his rule, and place them at the centre of his plan.
+Christians read the Jewish scripture as a figure or type of Jesus so that the goal of Christian literature became an experience of the living Christ.
+The movement spread around the eastern Mediterranean and to Rome and further west and assumed a distinct identity, although the groups within it remained diverse.